Today, you’ll learn how to reinvest stock gains.

 - Withdraw stock gains

-You can reinvest stock gains by taking 50% of the profits, adding more shares, or withdrawing all gains.
+You can reinvest stock gains by reinvesting only 50% of the profits and withdrawing the rest, adding more shares, or withdrawing all gains.
+Withdrawing stock gains helps in reducing the losses because it is not available for trading anymore.

 It all depends upon the trading objectives or goals.